flightagent/official-repos/README.md

 ![FA panel](https://img.shields.io/badge/FlightAgent-panel-blue)

-## Panels in this repo

-- M20 panel for a custom cockpit, consist of two panels:
-  - m20-panel-main
-  - m20-panel-radio
+## Creating repos for instrument and actons

+*"action-"* for actions repositories
+*"-panel-"* for panel repositories
+*other*, for instruments repositories

+See examples.

-## Contributing or creating your own repo
+## Creating your own repo

 Include a README.md and a badge